Is Your Organization Leveraging Vision Building for Growth?

 Why does your Ideal Customer choose you over your competitors?

-Your Unique Value Proposition (UVP) is your value creation promise to your customers, usually one of the lowest cost, continued innovation, impeccable customer service, or gained status.
+Your Compelling Value Proposition (CVP) is your value creation promise to your customers, usually at least one of the following: lowest cost, continued innovation, impeccable customer service, or gained status.
 This is what you do to make your product or service compelling to your Ideal Customers.

 Establish Your Core Values